Secure Access to Azure and Office 365

 Office 365 Clients and Apps

-The client side of Office 365 is often overlooked but is vitally important.
-When you enable Multi Factor Authentication with Office 365 (from any vendor), by definition, you make a username and password only combination redundant.
+The client-side of Office 365 is often overlooked but is vitally important.
+When you enable Multi-Factor Authentication with Office 365 (from any vendor) you forgo the username and password by themselves.
 As such, any client application that asks for and remembers a password will no longer work.
 Microsoft has addressed this issue with “Modern Authentication” which is built into all the Office desktop apps (Office 2013 and higher).

-When required, the office app, e.g. Outlook, will present a mini web browser view of a logon page allowing for a new logon process which includes Multi Factor Authentication – including Authlogics.
-From a user’s perspective, it is similar to how a Microsoft Account works with consumer based services.
+When required, the Office app (e.g. Outlook) will present a mini web browser view of a login page allowing for a new login process which includes Multi-Factor Authentication.
+From a user’s perspective, it is similar to how a Microsoft Account works with their consumer-based services.

 Microsoft’s MFA solution is primarily built around the OATH One Time Pin standard used by most vendors (including Authlogics PINpass).
-It also supports “Push” notifications via a mobile app.
+It also supports “Push” notifications via the Microsoft Authenticator app.

 Microsoft includes a limited version of their MFA solution (Multi-Factor Authentication for Office 365) with all Office 365 SKUs which covers some basic scenarios.
-Furthermore, Microsoft offer a more feature complete version of their MFA solution (Azure Multi-Factor Authentication) which is available as part of the more expensive Azure AD Premium and Enterprise Mobility Suite services.
+Furthermore, Microsoft offers a more feature-complete version of their MFA solution (Azure Multi-Factor Authentication) which is available as part of the more expensive Azure AD Premium and Enterprise Mobility Suite services.

 Multi-Factor Authentication for Office 365 is limited to Office 365 applications only and administered via the Office 365 portal, so if you require secure Single Sign-On to other cloud providers or On-Premise applications this is not an option.
-For those features you will need to upgrade (for a fee) to Azure Multi-Factor Authentication which gives you “One-Time Bypass”, reporting, and allows you to install an On-Premise server (essentially the recently purchased Phone Factor product).
-The down side to this is that you need to administer the On-Premise and Cloud offerings separately as there is no integration.
+For those features, you will need to upgrade (for a fee) to Azure Multi-Factor Authentication which gives you “One-Time Bypass”, reporting, and allows you to install an On-Premise server (the recently acquired Phone Factor product).
+The downside to this is that you need to administer the On-Premise and Cloud offerings separately as there is no integration.